We all know what an ugly website looks like.

 As much as you want search engines to be impressed by your page, your customers are human, and humans get frustrated when things are difficult.

-By showing people exactly where to click, how to order, and how to contact you, you’re removing any obstacles that might drive them to one of your competitors.
+A redesigned website can improve your UX by removing all the confusing visual clutter.
+Show people exactly where to click, how to order, and how to contact you, and you remove any obstacles that might drive them to one of your competitors.

 Forty-two percent of millennials consider social media the most relevant channel for ads.
-Even for baby boomers, it’s the second spot (behind TV).
+And for baby boomers, it’s the second spot (behind TV).

-“Number of shares” was one of the features of high-quality content, remember?
+“Number of shares” was one of the features of high-quality content that helps your website rank better, remember?

 Providing something worth sharing (awesome content) alongside an easy method for sharing it (social sharing buttons), makes visitors more likely to like, tweet, and pin your business.